Privacy Notice & Cookies Policy

 If we engage an associate business advisor to work with you on your application, we will need to share your personal information as part of that process.
 All of our Associate Business Advisors operate within the terms set out in this Privacy Notice.

-When you apply for a loan, any of the services we provide, or that we provide on behalf of SULC we and SULC will check our own records for information about you and may also carry out a search through credit reference agencies on you.
+When you apply for a loan, we and the British Business Bank will check our own records for information about you and may also carry out a search through credit reference agencies on you.

 Credit reference agencies collect and maintain information about consumers’ and businesses’ credit behaviour.
 This includes Electoral Register, fraud prevention, and credit information (including details of previous applications and the conduct of your bank accounts) and public information such as County Court Judgements, decrees, and bankruptcies.
 Credit reference agencies may form a link between any previous or subsequent names that you use in the records they hold about you.